JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 Please note that we load two different JavaScript files using two approaches.
 The first one is to use `addJSFile` in the JavaController, the second one is to use `<bs:linkScript>` in JSP.
 The `<bs:linkScript>` helper generates a resolved path to the script file (including `base_url`).

 There are no reasons to use one loader prior to other, except that .addJsFile() files are loaded and invoked before the content of a plugin is rendered.
-Apart from that, we at JetBrains consider using `<bs:linkScript>` as a more clear frontend-centric way of adding script files.
+Apart from that, we at JetBrains consider using `<bs:linkScript>` as a clearer frontend-centric way of adding script files.

 `controlled-plugin-core.js`: